Chapter 89 - M.

 Get a sheet of paper, a big board or maybe even a map.
 Get a few

-Kenneth is way more focused, and less fun than he was when
+Lynn is way more focused, and less fun than she was when we

-we met yesterday.
-Sobriety tends to have that effect on people, but he actually
+met yesterday.
+Sobriety tends to have that effect on people, but she actually

 seems competent.
-He’s got examples and references as to why each step of his
+She’s got examples and references as to why each step of her

 plan will work.
-He’s been leading for 33 years and plans to retire soon.
+She’s been leading for 33 years and plans to retire soon.
 I’m

-just hoping this isn’t like a cop movie where he says he’s getting too old, then
+just hoping this isn’t like a cop movie where she says she’s getting too old,

 The actual plan is simple, we break into their mansion.
 We